-Spinal Tap II: The End Continues | Sequel appearing in UK cinemas this September
+Spinal Tap II: The End Continues | Full trailer emerges, film out in September

 Share this Article:

-Over 40 years on, one of the funniest movies of all time is getting a belated sequel.
+15th April 2025: Over 40 years on, one of the funniest movies of all time is getting a belated sequel.
 Spinal Tap II: The End Continues – a follow-up to 1984’s This Is Spinal Tap – is now finished, and has found US distribution via Bleecker Street, a distribution company that recently also distributed Mike Leigh’s Hard Truths.
 As a result, it’s getting a proper cinema release in US cinemas on the 12th September.
-With any luck, it’ll appear in our fleapits not too long after.
+The UK release is also the same day, and Sony Pictures has release rights over here.

 Christopher Guest, Michael McKean and Harry Shearer are all returning as the main players in the titular Spinal Tap – an earnest yet singularly clueless rock band whose popularity peaked in the 1970s.
 Directed by Rob Reiner (who also appeared in front of the camera as fictional documentary filmmaker Marty DiBergi), This Is Spinal Tap followed the band around on an increasingly calamitous US tour of smaller and smaller venues (and dressing rooms).